Goobley/DexRT/status.md

 - [ ] Sparse line quadratures that fit entirely inside a WAVE_BATCH (can be increased).
 Ensure whole line is done in one go, them use a higher order scheme to evaluate the wavelength integral over I?
 - [ ] If we stick with such a simple ALO, it can actually be computed in-situ when computing Gamma, saving the memory.
 - [ ] Refactor voxel coordinates to uints.
 Division etc is more efficient.
 If they end up negative, they wraparound, so we'd only need to check one > per axis rather than two to fully check bounds/
+- [ ] Should really use a flux conserving rebinning for the PwBc, rather than simply interpolating (at least for the non-LTE solution). e.g. https://github.com/astropy/specutils/blob/6dcc1ade986854a8da9642821d7f7bcb32034bd2/specutils/manipulation/resample.py#L47

 Notes